 You likely already have a pretty good idea of the power of social media in ecommerce.
 It’s able to connect brands and consumers in a way that just wasn’t possible in the past.

-Buyers who create posts after their purchases on the web are going to want to relay them on their social media networks, to the people in their own communities.
+Consumers who create posts after their purchases on the web are going to want to relay them on their social media networks, to the people in their own communities.
 In the user-generated content scheme, it's all about “small” communities (close friends, acquaintances, family, and a few extra subscribers, depending on the social media platform).

 HubSpot tells us that 92% of prospects trust the content published by a person over a brand’s post.
 In addition, 4 out of 5 consumers buy items that are recommended to them.

 Traditional, physical word of mouth has been overturned by content platforms for an audience that’s increasingly demanding authenticity in the reviews they read before purchasing.
-In fact, if one of your buyers is satisfied with your services and shares it in a post on their social media networks, this user will be able to convince one of their close friends or a member of their family very easily.
+In fact, if one of your buyers is satisfied with your services and shares it in a post on their social media networks, this user is going to be able to convince one of their close friends or a member of their family very easily.
 Thanks to one sale, you’ll be able to quickly generate new ones.

 According to Photoslurp, images posted by users are five times more likely to convert visitors into buyers!
 The engagement of these accounts is often important because, even with a hundred subscribers, if these people are all part of the user’s close circle, then the result can pay off.

-UGC: what if you were to add it directly to your product pages?
+UGC: What if you were to add it directly to your product pages?

 Customer satisfaction is the best indicator for convincing people to buy on your site.
 But in addition to relaying or re-sharing the posts of users who’ll be able to identify you on content platforms, make the publication of images by your customers a real argument, directly on your merchant site.